lucafrance/matita/README.md

 Copyright 2026 Luca Franceschini (lucaf.eu)

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with this program.
-If not, see [https://www.gnu.org/licenses](https://www.gnu.org/licenses).
+This program is based on the [Office VBA Reference](https://learn.microsoft.com/en-us/office/vba/api/overview) by Microsoft Corporation, [licensed](https://github.com/MicrosoftDocs/VBA-Docs/blob/main/LICENSE) under [Creative Commons Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/).